 The Council of College Heads.
 The Council of College Heads is concerned with creating and maintaining an environment in the undergraduate residential colleges which supports and enhances the educational mission of the University.
 In carrying out these responsibilities, the Council of College Heads sets policy for the residential and dining facilities for which it has general oversight and may advise the dean of undergraduate students, the dean of the college, the vice president for campus life, and the president on matters of general concern.
 The council works in conjunction with, and makes recommendations to, regular standing committees of the faculty, especially the Committee on the Course of Study and the Committee on University Student Life.

-The heads of the six undergraduate residential colleges are appointed to four-year terms by the president on the recommendation of the dean of the college and the dean of undergraduate students.
-The members of the council, in addition to the heads of the residential colleges, include the dean of the college (chair), the dean of undergraduate students, the vice president for campus life, and the associate dean of the college.
+The heads of the seven undergraduate residential colleges are appointed to four-year terms by the president on the recommendation of the dean of the college and the dean of undergraduate students.
+The members of the council, in addition to the heads of the residential colleges, include the dean of the college (chair), the dean of undergraduate students, the vice president for campus life, the vice president for university services, and the associate dean of the college.

 Undergraduate Departmental Committees